NohaKareem/Exploring-chocolate-ratings/readme.md

 ___
 * **Overview** The dataset hosts 3 numerical dimensions (before transforming Cocoa Percent into a fourth quantified dimension).
     - The REF is a metric of data entry recentness, where larger values indicate a more recent data entry (ranging from 5 to 1952).
     - Review dates indicate the year of review's publication.
 Half of the chocolates' reviews were published during 2013 to 2017.
 The oldest review in this dataset dates back to 2006.
-The average year is around 2012, suggesting a skewed year distribution towards older reviews~.
+The average year is around 2012.
     - The Rating column ranges from 1 to 5 ([more details on rating scale found here](https://www.kaggle.com/rtatman/chocolate-bar-ratings)).
 25% of ratings are under approximately 2.9/5, while half the 50th percentile (median) is just over 3/5 (3.25).
 Very few chocolates seem to converge towards the 4-5 rating, given that the 75th percentile is 3.5/5.

 * **Fig.1: Box plot for cocoa percentage among rated chocolate bars** The Cocoa percent interquartile range (of rated chocolates) is 70-75%, with both the median and 25th percentile being 70%, suggesting this as a standard for fine chocolates (at least those rated).
 There are a number of outliers, around 448 bars (25% of 1795 total reviews = 448.75), that have a lower Cocoa percent however.